-In this section, we propose new distribution-free runs-based control charts with any underlying process distribution $F_0$.
-Note that we describe our methodology for one-sided control charts for detecting upward shifts throughout this paper.
-But it can also be applied to control charts with lower and upper limits for detecting downward and upward shifts.
+In this section, new distribution-free runs-type control charts that function with any underlying process distribution $F_0$ are proposed.
+The methodology for one-sided control charts, as we describe them throughout this paper, are applied to detecting upward shifts, but this methodology can also be applied to control charts with lower and upper limits for detecting downward and upward shifts.

-Let $Y_1,\ldots,Y_n$ be the sequential observations from an unknown underlying distribution $F_0$.
-In an one-sided control charts, a label ``1'' is assigned to an observation if its value is greater than a certain threshold and ``0'', otherwise.
-I.e., we define
+Let $Y_1,\ldots,Y_n$ be the sequential observations from an unknown, underlying distribution $F_0$.
+In the one-sided control chart, a label ``1'' is assigned to an observation if its value is greater than a certain threshold; otherwise, ``0'' is assigned.
+For example, consider